HOME tenant-based rental assistance

 - Matching funds.
 HOME program regulations require states and local jurisdictions to match every dollar of HOME funds spent with 25 cents from nonfederal sources.
 The match can be provided with local or state funding, bondLong-term loan or debt security issued by corporations or the government.
 Typical length of maturity is 10 years or more after being issued. financing proceeds, or in-kind donations, including labor, property, or materials.
 Local jurisdictions need to identify a source for the match before using any HOME funds.

-- The city of San Jose, CA uses HOME funds to provide tenant-based rental assistance to help “employable” homeless individuals and families transition out of homelessness and make progress toward self-sufficiency.
+- The city of San Jose, CA uses HOME funds to provide tenant-based rental assistance to help “employable” individuals and families transition out of homelessness and make progress toward self-sufficiency.
 In its FY 2017-18 Annual Action Plan, the city allocated $2.4 million in HOME funds for this purpose.
 In conjunction with the rental assistance, the city will contract with 3 agencies to provide intensive case management (funded with the city’s general funds) for participating households.
 The City of San Diego works with the San Diego Housing Commission (SDHC), the city’s public housing agency, to administer its HOME tenant-based rental assistance program.
 As indicated in its Consolidated Plan, San Diego allocates only a small portion of its HOME funds to tenant-based rental assistance (3 percent), noting that “with such a high-priced market, strategies which produce affordable housing do more [than tenant-based assistance] to preserve long-term affordability for low-income households.
 In contrast, programs that provide tenant-based rental assistance…might not be feasible due to market economics, especially in the areas with higher rents.”
-SDHC uses HOME tenant-based assistance to assist formerly homeless individuals who have completed SDHC’s rapid re-housing program, providing resources to help them move into stable, affordable housing.
+SDHC uses HOME tenant-based assistance to assist individuals who formerly experienced homelessness and who have completed SDHC’s rapid re-housing program, providing resources to help them move into stable, affordable housing.
 San Diego’s HOME tenant-based rental assistance program is modeled on the Housing Choice Voucher program, although limited to renewable two-year periods of assistance.

 - Building HOME, Chapter 7: Tenant-Based Rental Assistance, U.S. Department of Housing and Urban Development (March 2008) – This chapter of the HOME program primer contains practical guidance on why cities and counties might choose to use HOME funds for tenant-based rental assistance, and provides additional details on eligible activities.